pedronarbondo/pedronarbondo/README.md

 <h1 align="center">Hi 👋, I'm Pedro Narbondo</h1>
 <h3 align="center">I started programming in 2022 after many gentle nudges from people who are close to me.
-I've been loving the experience so far, even if the learning curve can sometimes feel a bit overwhelming!</h3>
+I've been loving the experience so far, even if the learning curve can sometimes feel a bit overwhelming!
+I work in Visual Studio Code, and my favourite tools so far are: Emmet, Eslint and Prettier.</h3>

 - 🔭 I’m currently working on [The Odin Project](https://www.theodinproject.com/)